WVUHPC/Modern-Fortran/_episodes/30-OpenACC.md

 {: .language-bash}

 The command above request 1 GPU card, 8 CPU cores on 1 node.
-The default walltime for ``comm_gpu_inter`` queue is 4 hours, so that is the amount of time that is given when the job start running.
+The default wall time for ``comm_gpu_inter`` queue is 4 hours, so that is the amount of time that is given when the job start running.
 The reason for selecting 8 hours is that most GPU compute nodes offer 3 GPU cards and those machines have 24 cores, the ratio then is 8 CPU cores for each GPU card.
 There are ways of using more than one GPU card but 1 GPU is enough during these examples and exercises.